spacebanana420/Kerolauncher/README.md

 Settings with [] mean that they support multiple entries.
 Each entry needs to be inside quotation marks and separated by commas, but they can be separated by lines as well, to make it easier to read.

-Windows users can ignore anything related to Wine and Lutris
+Windows users can ignore everything related to Wine and Lutris

 ## $games, $wine_games and $lutris_games
 **Add the names of your game entries here**